melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 In August, 2020, I accepted a new job, and my writing was put to the side.
 Instead, I formed a group of creative writers at work called Writerly Room.
 This group has grown to 120+ writers as of 2022, and they are my biggest source of inspiration and pride.

 When I finally got back to writing, I decided to try something new.
 I'd only ever written short books, but my next book would be long.
-While deciding what to write, I watched a show called Truth Seekers, and was floored by what a missed opportunity it seemed (to me).
-That gave me the idea for Soulbound, an adult Sci-Fi with a found family alien dynamic.
+While deciding what to write, I watched a show called Truth Seekers.
+It inspired me to write Soulbound, an adult Sci-Fi with a found family dynamic.

 I love that book so much, but it got a 100% form rejection rate from agents.
 It too, was shelved.

 ![A GIF of Pikachu crying](https://media.giphy.com/media/L95W4wv8nnb9K/giphy.gif)

-*Note: Yes, I give up way too easily!*
+Yes, I give up too easily.
+I believe part of it is ADHD/ASD rejection sensitivity.

 ### My first acceptance

-In spring, 2021, I took a break from writing novels to write some short stories.
-Learning how to submit to magazines was exciting and different, especially when *the very first one I sent was accepted*.
+In spring, 2021, I took a break from writing and querying novels to write some short stories.
+Learning how to submit to magazines was exciting and different, especially when *my very first submission was accepted*.

 All my lost motivation came rushing back.
 I could do this!

-Feast was published in [Sanitarium Magazine](https://www.amazon.com/Sanitarium-Magazine-Issue/dp/B09CKYSY7N).
+Feast was published in [Sanitarium Magazine](https://www.amazon.com/Sanitarium-Magazine-Issue/dp/B09CKYSY7N) in August, 2021.

 ![A GIF of green parrots dancing](https://media.giphy.com/media/ZUomWFktUWpFu/giphy-downsized-large.gif)